Below are a list of our FAQs, have a read and hopefully your query will be answered. If not please get in touch.

 Some banks will issue statements in-branch, but these often do not meet the requirements.
 If you have online banking, some banks will endorse your printed statements with a covering letter or stamp.
 The most important advice we can give you on your maintenance and bank statements is prepare ear

-An application for a Tier 4 student visa can take up to twelve weeks to process.
+An application for a Tier 4 student visain the UK can take up to twelve weeks to process.
 In some cases it may take longer.

 If you wish to to go home during university vacation time (either back home, or to another country for a holiday), you are entitled to do this.
 However, it is your responsibility to arrange a visa for the country you are visiting (if applicable), and ensure that you have you have valid leave to re-enter the UK.
 Please see the VISA Team for more advice on this.